Best fire pits of 2023 – this year's hottest designs

 Dimensions: H38 x Dia.56cm Materials: cast iron and steel

 Want something more rustic?
 This oxidised cast iron and steel fire pit fits the bill.
-The concave fire bowl and pedestal base lends the design a sculptural quality that means it will create a statement focal point in the garden whether the flames are lit or not.
+It doesn't come with a spark guard, but the concave fire bowl and pedestal base lend the design a sculptural quality that means it will create a statement focal point in the garden whether the flames are lit or not.

 Dimensions: H43 x Dia.56cm Materials: stainless steel